 What if an employee is off sick for a long period, can they be terminated?

-In the event that an employee is frequently off sick or if their illness means they can no longer do their work, in some cases, the law can protect them from unfair dismissal so it is prudent for employers to get advice from a qualified HR professional to ensure they follow fair procedures and natural justice before making a mistake.
+In the event that an employee is frequently off sick or if their illness means they can no longer do their work, in some cases, the law can protect them from unfair dismissal so it is prudent for employers to get advice from a qualified HR expert to ensure they follow fair procedures and natural justice before making a costly mistake.

 What if an employee suffers an injury at work?